 You can also read more about time to pay arrangements on gov.uk.

 You must submit your annual Self Assessment tax return and pay any tax you owe for the previous tax year by 31st January each year.
+To help make this process simple, we've got lots of handy advice available on paying your self assessment bill.

 HMRC issue two types of Self Assessment penalties - those for late filing, and for late payment of tax due.
 Both increase over time.